qlik-oss/core-website/docs/tutorials/data-loading.md

 The connection string
 `CUSTOM CONNECT TO "provider=postgres-grpc-connector;host=postgres-database;port=5432;database=postgres` tells the QIX Engine to use the newly created connection.
-The remaing part of the connection string specifies parameters to the gRPC connector, such as the database host, address, and port.
+The remaining part of the connection string specifies parameters to the gRPC connector, such as the database host, address, and port.
 You can see that the host is the name of the service we defined in the `docker-compose.yml` file and the port is the port that the database container exposes.